 A recognized expert in security clearance matters, Mr. Bigley’s commentary on the topic is regularly sought by major media outlets, including the New York Times, Washington Times, Bloomberg, and others.
-He has appeared multiple times on Fox News Channel, an occasional contributor to the Wall Street Journal, and writes a regular advice column for Clearancejobs.com.
+He has appeared multiple times on Fox News Channel, contributes occasionally to the Wall Street Journal, and writes a regular advice column for Clearancejobs.com.
 His writings and commentary have also appeared in or been cited by GovExec.com, the Association of Former Intelligence Officers, and publications of two state bar associations.